OgarProject/Ogar/README.md

 - [x] Team mode

 ## Known Issues
-- When disconnecting, some cells from splitting are left behind
+- [General] When disconnecting, some cells from splitting are left behind
+- [General] Formula for calculating speed is wrong
+- [General] Formula for calculating view distance is wrong
+- [General] Cells moving near the border have glitchy movement
+- [Team] Cells just block their team mates when colliding, instead of pushing them a little

 ## Obtaining and Using
-As Ogar is written in Node.js, you must have Node installed to use it.
+As Ogar is written in Node.js, you must have Node.js and its "ws" module installed to use it.
 You can usually download Node using your distribution's package manager (for *nix-like systems), or from [the Node website](http://nodejs.org) (for Windows systems).

+To install the "ws" module that is required, open up your system command line (cmd for windows, terminal for mac) and type "npm install ws".

 Although Ogar allows you to run both the Agar.io master server and game server separately, it's currently recommended that you run both servers together until the master server is more implemented.
 Alternatively, you could run the game server only, and use a client-side mod to connect to the IP address of the server.